-Director of Student Television and Online Operations, Assistant Teaching Professor
+Director of Student Television / Assistant Teaching Professor

 - Television News